Ethra8/candlelight-worlds/README.md

 ## SITE OWNER STORIES
 As a site owner, the following functionalities have been included on this site, to manually access and set the following:
-- [X] Add, update or delete worlds directly from the Admin.
+- [X] Add, update or delete worlds directly from the admin.
 - [X] Style the font size and display of each world's details page.
 - [X] Add, update of delete images from the world's details page.
 - [X] Access contact requests sent by users throkugh the contact form to the admin.
 - [X] Display clearly if the request sender is an authenticated user or not.
-- [X] Know if the request sender is a actingon behalf of a company
+- [X] Know if the request sender is a acting on behalf of a company.
+- [ ] Edit the about page from the admin.

 ## USER PROFILES